daos-stack/daos/docs/admin/administration.md

 DAOS I/O Engines will be started.

+As for shutdow, a list of engines to restart can be specified on the command
+line:

+`$ dmg system start [--ranks <rankset>|--host-ranks <hostset>]`

+- `<rankset>` is a pattern describing rank ranges e.g. 0,5-10,20-100
+- `<hostset>` is a pattern describing host ranges e.g. storagehost[0,5-10],10.8.1.[20-100]

+If the ranks were excluded from pools (e.g. unclean shutdown), they will need to be reintegrated.
+Please see the pool operation section for more information.

 ### Reformat

-To reformat the system after a controlled shutdown run the command:
+To reformat the system after a controlled shutdown, run the command:

 `$ dmg storage format --reformat`